umcu/dutch-medical-concepts/README.md

 # Dutch Medical Concepts
 This repository contains instructions and code to create concept tables of Dutch medical names, such as primary names, synonyms, abbreviations, and common misspellings.
-By basing a concept table on UMLS, which includes MeSH, MedDRA, ICD-10 and ICPC, and adding SNOMED CT and our own translations, a comprehensive set of words commonly used in Dutch medical language is generated.
+By basing a concept table on UMLS, which includes MeSH, MedDRA, ICD-10 and ICPC, and adding SNOMED CT and a few manually added names, a comprehensive set of words commonly used in Dutch medical language is generated.
 Workflows for creating SNOMED and HPO based concept tables are also in this repository.

 The resulting concept tables can be used in named entity recognition and linking methods, such as MedCAT, to identify entities in Dutch medical text.